Aamir1551/MWorld/lib/glfw-3.3.2/docs/CONTRIBUTING.md

 hint for how to select EGL.

 Please verify that context creation also fails with the `glfwinfo` tool before reporting it as a bug.
-This tool is included in the GLFW source tree as `tests/glfwinfo.c` and is built along with the library.
+This tool is included in the GLFW source collision_tree as `tests/glfwinfo.c` and is built along with the library.
 It has switches for all GLFW context and framebuffer hints.
 Run `glfwinfo -h` for a complete list.